Looking to try out CHAMP selling? In this guide, we'll explain what the CHAMP sales methodology is, how it works, and why sales teams should use it.

 You’ve confirmed that you’re speaking to the right person (or that you’ll be able to connect with the right person eventually) and that your solution fits what they’re looking for.
 The next question to answer is if the lead can afford what you are offering.

-While some sales methodologies put budget early on in the process, writing a company off completely because of their budgetary constraints could prevent you from making a connection with someone that could ultimately become a customer.
+While some sales methodologies put budget early on in the process, writing off potential customers completely because of budgetary constraints could prevent you from making a connection with someone that could ultimately make a purchase.

 Here are money questions you can ask to qualify your leads: